tormyvancool/OBS-STUDIO_Countdown/README.md

 **A MUST HAVE SCRIPT**

-With this unique timer, you ca setup a *Start Text* that serves to inform what will happen within  "X" days-hours-minutes-seconds
+With this unique timer, youn ca setup a *Start Text* that serves to inform what will happen within  "X" days-hours-minutes-seconds

 After the elapsed time you can have:
 - A Final Text or